MPY-01/Caesar-Polo-Esau/polo/1961/polo-01.md

 works of this new military science...the strategy of the people's war is the outstanding result of Comrade Mao Zedong's method of waging war.
 [REDACTED] emphasis supplies] (62)

-This is Chu's tribute to Mao in April 1945..
+This is Zhu's tribute to Mao in April 1945..

 To sum up, Mao made at least two contributions to the Marxist-Leninist theory of revolution.
 These are: the idea of forming rural revolutionary bases which were self-sustaining, and the idea of expanding and systematizing guerrilla warfare tactics.